 3. Plan on more than one possible destination

 This can be narrowed down due to both geography and the likeliness of particular events occurring.
-For example, if you lived on the western bank of the Mississippi River and were preparing for a flood, you would not need to consider bugging out to the East.
-Having multiple destinations in your plan, as well as multiple routes to each adds a level of flexibility that simply must be planned out ahead of time.
+For example, if you lived on the Mississippi River’s western bank and were preparing for a flood, you would not need to consider bugging out to the East.
+Having multiple destinations in your plan and multiple routes to each adds a level of flexibility that must be planned out ahead of time.
 Going through this planning effort will make you prepared no matter what disaster fate throws at you.